webbershaw/Code-Bridge/README.md

 #### Description
 This project is platform which provides online education service resource and code online judge services.
 We are meant to provide a stable extendable and open source platform for education especially related to coding.

+This project is owned by FuturePioneers Team CSECL lab,Hunan Agricultural University.

 #### Software Architecture
 Java 1.8	Spring 2.3.9.RELEASE 	Spring Cloud Alibaba 2.5.5.RELEASE	Spring Cloud Gateway